transdigiware/blockchain/howto/ibp-console-build-network.md

 Because you created the ordering service admin using the console, this process is relatively straightforward:
 1. Navigate to the **Nodes** tab.
-2. Scroll down to the ordering service you created and click on it to open it.
+2. Scroll down to the ordering service you created and click the tile to open it.
 3. Under **Consortium Members**, click **Add organization**.
 4. From the drop-down list, select `Org1 MSP`, as this is the MSP that represents the peer's organization: `Org1`.
 5. Click **Add organization**.